 Lots of people associate Maldives with a very expensive holiday destination, with island hotels (resorts) and bungalows for 600$ per day.
-But a bit more than 5 years ago cheap, but modern and fully equipped guest houses began to be built in Maldives.
+But a bit more than 5 years ago cheap, but modern and fully equipped guest houses began to be built in the Maldives.

 The cost of staying in those guest houses starts from $30 per day + taxes (about the taxes later) and breakfast.
 The rooms there are equipped with everything necessary for living: